mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 1. List all new versions created by the migration.
 [Read more](../rn/inline-messages-steps.md#migration-step-2-2)
 1. Test and publish them one by one.
 [Read more](../rn/inline-messages-steps.md#migration-step-2-3)
 1. List all live versions.
 [Read more](../rn/inline-messages-steps.md#migration-step-2-4)
-1. Look at errors on draft version migration.
+1. Check for errors on migrated draft versions.
 [Read more](../rn/inline-messages-steps.md#migration-step-2-5)

 **[After the second iteration](../rn/inline-messages-steps.md#migration-step-3)**